refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 `scontrol show job 237`, to see the status of give job.

+`scontrol show assoc`, to check all details of users, accounts and qos.

 `sacct -a`, see all users' jobs, past and current

 bring node from down: back to service, restart slurmctld or slurmd wont work, see [this post](https://bitsanddragons.wordpress.com/2016/08/25/slurm-node-state-control/). `scontrol update nodename=c2 state=IDLE`.